benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 The c/c/c studio will extend this opportunity to High School students in the ACT.

+Finally, I'm _already_ engaged in this interdisciplinary creative code outreach stuff---here's a short excerpt of my performance (with Kieran Browne) at the 2019 CECS Welcome Party:

+<div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/319664298?color=be2edd" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

+I see the c/c/c studio as an opportunity to inspire the next generation of students to come and explore the things that got me excited about computer science in the first place.

 ## Project Scope

 ### Solution proposed